The Presidents of the United States of America (band): Rise to fame (1994–1998)

-In 1994, PUSA signed with the independent Seattle label PopLlama Records and released their self-titled debut the following year.
+In 1994, the Presidents signed with the independent Seattle label PopLlama Records and released their self-titled debut the following year.
 They also issued a limited-edition blue vinyl 7" single, "Fuck California", on C/Z Records.
 Columbia signed the band shortly thereafter and re-released the album in late July 1995.
 Driven by the singles "Lump", "Peaches", and "Kitty", the record was eventually certified triple Platinum by the RIAA.

 A follow-up album, II, received similar praise but did not match the commercial success that its predecessor had, though it was still certified Gold in the US.

-From 1995 to 1997, PUSA toured worldwide to support their first two albums.
+From 1995 to 1997, the Presidents toured worldwide to support their first two albums.
 In 1996, MTV aired a previously recorded live concert from Mount Rushmore for Presidents Day.
 The band was introduced with: "Ladies and gentlemen, the Presidents of the United States".
-In addition to relentless touring in the U.S. and Canada, PUSA made multiple tours of Europe, Australia, New Zealand, and Japan.
+In addition to relentless touring in the U.S. and Canada, the Presidents made multiple tours of Europe, Australia, New Zealand, and Japan.
 They were featured in major print media and on radio and TV, including multiple appearances on The Tonight Show with Jay Leno and the Late Show with David Letterman.
 The Presidents turned down an offer to perform on Saturday Night Live in the fall of 1995, because the date conflicted with Ballew's wedding, but later made an appearance on the eleventh episode of Mad TV in January 1996.
 They began the program with a skit called "Public Domain", performed "Lump" later in the show, and "When the Saints Go Marching In" during the end credits.